redox-os/redox/README.md

 and then rebuild!

 When you have completed these steps, done a full rebuild, you can open an issue. **Make sure you answer the following questions**:

 - Have you followed the steps in "Help!
 Redox won't compile!"? (confirmation)
 - What host OS are you building Redox on?
+- What is the output of `rustc -V`?
 - Have you made any changes?
+- Is it a build problem or a launch problem?
+On some systems, VirtualBox/QEMU may have problems.
+Try `make virtualbox`, `make qemu`, and `make qemu`.

 Else, your issue may be closed.

 ## Contributing to Redox